 NYSE Regulation ("NYSER") welcomes information from investors and others who believe that a member firm or individual broker may have violated securities rules and regulations.
 That information or related inquiries may be submitted using the link at the bottom of this page.
 As detailed below and depending on the nature of your complaint or inquiry, the issues raised may be handled by NYSER or fall within the jurisdiction of another regulator.

-NYSER has primary responsibility for monitoring activities on the NYSE’s equities, options, and bonds markets – i.e., the New York Stock Exchange LLC (equities and bonds), NYSE Arca, Inc. (equities and options), NYSE American LLC (equities and options) and NYSE National, Inc. (equities), and NYSE Chicago, Inc. (equities) (collectively, the "NYSE Exchanges") – and for addressing non-compliance with the NYSE Exchanges’ rules and federal securities laws.
+NYSER has primary responsibility for monitoring activities on the NYSE's equities, options, and bonds markets – i.e., the New York Stock Exchange LLC (equities and bonds), NYSE Arca, Inc. (equities and options), NYSE American LLC (equities and options), NYSE National, Inc. (equities), and NYSE Chicago, Inc. (equities) (collectively, the "NYSE Exchanges") – and for addressing non-compliance with the NYSE Exchanges' rules and federal securities laws.

 On January 4, 2016, NYSER began performing certain surveillance, investigation and enforcement functions that previously had been performed by the Financial Industry Regulatory Authority, Inc. ("FINRA") on NYSER's behalf.
 FINRA continues to perform a number of regulatory functions for NYSER, including those involving oversight of certain conduct occurring across multiple venues as well as examination, member application, and registration and qualification services.

 Below are links to regulators that may have jurisdiction to address complaints and inquiries that fall outside NYSER's purview.
 Click on a link below if your complaint or inquiry concerns: